Free Influencer Marketing Series

 Replace costly offsite photo shoots with affordable influencer campaigns

 A fashion brand for curvy women was able to eliminate costly photography shoots for its ad creatives by working with micro-influencers to produce candid content.
-When comparing the cost of a photographer, curvy models, and days offsite dedicated to a photoshoot, the brand found using influencers delivered a cost savings.
+When comparing the cost of a photographer, curvy and diverse models, and days offsite dedicated to a photoshoot, the brand found using influencers delivered a cost savings.

 Influencer marketing costs depend on a lot of variables.
-These can include: the social media platform you’re targeting, the number of followers and engagement rate of the influencer, the number of posts you’re looking to sponsor, length of the contract, exclusivity rights, content usage rights, agency fees, product gifts, packaging and shipping.
+These can include the social media platform you’re targeting, the number of followers and engagement rate of the influencer, the number of posts you’re looking to sponsor, length of the influencer contract, exclusivity rights, content usage rights, agency fees, product gifts, packaging and shipping.

 Product seeding campaigns are one way to produce influencer content affordably.